 Humphrey Charbourne built the “Great House” which would be the center of the settlement. “[It] would be larger than the house at Panaway.
 It would be built of pine, with a stone foundation and chimney.
 Stone and pine were ready at hand, and Strawberry Banke became all at once a bustle of activity.
 In short order, a storehouse had been built, small houses for the tenants, a shelter for cows and sheep…wells had been dug, a blacksmith shop was in prospect…and on the edge of the woods was a sawmill and along the shore, platforms for drying the fish.
 (6)

 As the story goes, the first men called the area Strawberry Banke after a patch of wild strawberries that grew near the Pistacaqua.
 This story is disputed by some, as this was also the name of an estate back in England (I have this story somewhere).
-Portsmouth was the name of John Mason’s estate back in England, as was Kettry (Kittery) named after the Shapleigh’s estate.
+Portsmouth was the name of John Mason’s estate back in England, as was Kittery, named after the Shapleigh’s Family estate.

-Mason’s relationship with his settlers was a slow tug of war with long months lagging between each transatlantic conversation.
-Mason’s agent usually begged for more goods made in England – shoes, nails, beer, Mason, in return, promised to send more supplies as soon as the colonists could produce something he could sell in England to pay back his investors.
-While furs and fish came from the settlement in South Berwick, the Great House here produced very little.
+John Mason’s relationship with his settlers was a slow tug of war with long months lagging between each transatlantic conversation.
+Mason’s agent usually begged for more goods made in England – shoes, nails, beer.
+Mason, in return, promised to send more supplies as soon as the colonists could produce something he could sell in England to pay back his investors.
+While furs and fish came from the settlement in South Berwick, the Great House produced very little.
 Strawberry Bank and Pannaway were, initially, failed investments.
-In 1635 as he was outfitting a ship to visit his colony for the first time, John Mason died.
-The Laconia Company folded soon after that, abandoning the New Hampshire colonists to fend for themselves.
-Puritan businessmen from England quickly took over at Strawberry Bank.
+In 1635, as he was outfitting a ship to visit his colony for the first time, John Mason died.
+The Laconia Company folded around that time, abandoning the New Hampshire colonists to fend for themselves.
+Puritan businessmen from the Massachusetts Bay Colony and England quickly took over at Strawberry Bank as they did in Dover [and other areas].
 (11)

 No written description of the Great House at Strawberry Bank survives, but a look inside a 1640-era manor at Cape Elizabeth offers clues.
 Plantation owner John Winter described his manor there as 40 by 18 feet with a large fireplace, an attached room near the kitchen, storage for twenty tons of casks, a steward’s room, and a sizeable eating area.
 Each room had doors and locks.
 Of the two large chambers, one was big enough to sleep all the men working at what is still called Richmond Island.
 (7)